 In 1997 the trial was ended and the colour scheme reverted to normal, albeit with a few blue mascots still around.
 In 2008 it closed entirely and is now the Mattia Diner, which has been covered with distinctive Elvis memorabilia.

 Two miles to the west of here (near the B3151 exit) was another service station called Camel Cross.
 It was one of the original (pre-1974) Welcome Break Cafes, and had been converted to a Happy Eater by 1979, which was later closed in favour of Camel Hill.
 It was positioned next to a garage called Camel Cross Motors, which was built in 1948.
 The junction is now closed, the garage is a bar and bistro, and the restaurant is now a bed and breakfast.

 The petrol station was built in 1967.
 It was once operated by Shell directly, but was sold to MFG, who upgraded the forecourt and shop throughout mid-2016, changing the shop from Select Shop to Londis in the process.
 At the back of the services is a fenced off area, which appears to have been an exit through to Gason Lane.

-Planning permission has been granted to MFG in March 2018 for demolition and redevelopment of the current forecourt.
-The plans also include the building of a drive thru coffee shop on waste land situated behind the current forecourt.
+Planning permission was granted to MFG in March 2018 for demolition and redevelopment of the forecourt.
+The plans also included the building of a drive thru coffee shop on waste land situated behind the forecourt.

-In September 2018, the forecourt was put up for sale during a period of CMA investigation into the merger of MFG and MRH and was sold in April 2019 to another independent operator.
+In September 2018, the forecourt was put up for sale during a period of CMA investigation into the merger of MFG and MRH and was sold in April 2019 to TG Convenience Stores.
 It has been rebranded from Shell to Texaco and the shop has also been rebranded from Londis to Best-One.